 Cold calling doesn’t have the best reputation, but when done right, it can be a great way to generate leads.

-You can use lead generation tools to quickly generate all the cold calling leads you need.
-You can locate highly-targeted leads, and use UpLead’s customer profiles to get to know them and adapt your cold calling approach to fit them.
+You can use lead generation tools to generate all the cold-calling leads you need.
+You can locate highly-targeted leads, use UpLead’s customer profiles to get to know them and adapt your cold calling approach to fit them.
 Here are a few popular cold calling scripts to get started.

 As Wendy’s successfully demonstrates above, social media can be a powerful way to generate warm leads and nurture the ones you already have.

 Instead of trying to have a presence on all social media platforms, prioritize only the platforms where your potential customers are most active.
 Then, focus on building a following through engaging content.
-You can also create posts that are likely to promptusers to tag other people, which is an easy way to get referrals.
+You can also create posts likely to prompt users to tag other people, which is an easy way to get referrals.

 PPC (Pay per click advertising)

-PPC ads come at a high price, but are a great way to quickly generate online leads.
+PPC ads come at a high price but are a great way to generate online leads quickly.

-By purchasing PPC ads, you can ensure that your core marketing message is displayed to a wide range of potential customers.
+By purchasing PPC ads, you can ensure that your core marketing message is displayed to many potential customers.
 To keep the cost of PPC ads to a minimum, make sure you do enough testing before committing to one approach.
 Pay close attention to your landing pages.
 Avoid unnecessary words and highlight your call to action.

-Finally, SEO is a great way of generating leads organically at low costs, and even generate free leads by spending only time instead of money.
-Although SEO methods often take months to pay off, they can generate highly-targeted leads at low costs over the long-term.
+Finally, SEO is a great way of generating leads organically at low costs, and even generating free leads by spending only time instead of money.
+Although SEO methods often take months to pay off, they can generate highly-targeted leads at low costs over the long term.

 Get started with SEO by performing keyword research to find out what your customer persona is interested in.
-Then, you can develop high-quality content aimed to rank for those keywords.
+Then, you can develop high-quality content aimed at ranking for those keywords.

 Instead of advertising your business in the first paragraph, focus on providing valuable information.
 Only mention your business in a short sentence in the body of the article or at the end, and only if it’s relevant.